 Majority of patients with back pain as mentioned earlier do not require surgery, however, a small percentage of patient eventually requires surgical intervention if their symptoms are not settling down with the non-operative measures or if patients found to have red flag signs(most of them).
 In the 21st century, with better technology and better-trained spine surgeons, the success rate of spine surgery has improved considerably with a significantly reduced complication rate.
 The myth of every patient becoming paralysed or permanent disabled after spine surgery does not hold true in today’s world.

-For treatment of lower back pain in Delhi consult the best orthopaedic hospital near you.
+For treatment of lower back pain in Delhi, visit Manipal, the best spine surgery hospital in Delhi.